 Types of RNA

 In both prokaryotes and eukaryotes, there are three main types of RNA – messenger RNA (mRNA), ribosomal RNA (rRNA), and transfer RNA (tRNA).
 These 3 types of RNA are discussed below.

 Messenger RNA (mRNA)

 mRNA accounts for just 5% of the total RNA in the cell. mRNA is the most heterogeneous of the 3 types of RNA in terms of both base sequence and size.
-It carries the genetic code copied from the DNA during transcription in the form of triplets of nucleotides called codons.
+It carries complimentary genetic code copied, from DNA during transcription, in the form of triplets of nucleotides called codons.

 Ribosomal RNA (rRNA)

 rRNAs are found in the ribosomes and account for 80% of the total RNA present in the cell.
 Ribosomes are composed of a large subunit called the 50S and a small subunit called the 30S, each of which is made up of its own specific rRNA molecules.
 Different rRNAs present in the ribosomes include small rRNAs and large rRNAs, which belong to the small and large subunits of the ribosome, respectively.

 rRNAs combine with proteins and enzymes in the cytoplasm to form ribosomes, which act as the site of protein synthesis.
 These complex structures travel along the mRNA molecule during translation and facilitate the assembly of amino acids to form a polypeptide chain.
 They interact with tRNAs and other molecules that are crucial to protein synthesis.